blazingbhavneek/hyperbolic-ml/README.md

-# Hyperbolic Machine Learning with Graphs for Data Privacy: A project under Nikita Mam and Prof. Sandeep Kumar (PI)
+# Hyperbolic Machine Learning with Graphs for Data Privacy
+## A project under Nikita Mam and Prof. Sandeep Kumar (PI)

 ## Logs
 ### 20-05-2023